Long-term Effects of LSD

 Long-term Effects of LSD on the Body

-Although LSD typically produces more pronounced effects in the brain over other types of bodily effects, signs of stimulation to the body’s sympathetic (or “fight-or-flight”) nervous system can sometimes result from immediate LSD use.
+Although LSD typically produces more pronounced mental rather than physical effects, some acute signs of stimulation to the body’s sympathetic (or “fight-or-flight”) nervous system will sometimes result from LSD use.

 - Hyperthermia, or overheating.